DiplomaTechCommunity/DTCWebsite/CONTRIBUTING.md

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

-Please note that this project is released with a [Contributor Code of Conduct](https://github.com/SauravMukherjee44/CodeIN-Community-Website/blob/main/CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 ## Issues and PRs

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
 If you have questions, too, we'd love to hear them.